wright-jake/leetcode/README.md

     the list, check to see if the target is left or right of it and then create a new midpoint and continue the search

-Squares of a Sorted Array:
+Two Sum II:

-    For the two pointer technique
+    For the two pointer technique, the idea is to create left and right pointers and then you can loop through an array with ease